neicnordic/neic-sda/docs/structure.md

 ### Container deployment options

 The components of SDA are all container based using Docker standards for building container images.
-They can be deployed in a range of different ways depending on your local needs.
+Deployment options can vary based on local requirements and can be adapted to suit different needs.
 The SDA developers are currently aware of the following alternatives in use:

 1. Kubernetes (OpenShift)
 2. Docker Swarm